Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Riga, Latvia.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current immigrant visa vaccination requirements are available here.
 You can also read Frequently Asked Questions about our medical examination requirements online.

-When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
+If your medical exam is completed under the new paperless process, the doctor will send examination results to the embassy electronically.
+If your medical exam is not performed under the new electronic process, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
 IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.
 Any x-rays taken will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 Your immigrant visa validity will match with the medical exam’s expiration date, which is usually six (6) months from the exam completion date.

 A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).